• Skip to primary navigation

 What you’ll need

-• Vegetables– I used diced onion and red bell pepper, grated carrots and chopped water chestnuts, cilantro, and green onions.
-The combination of textures, taste, and colors are amazing!
+• Vegetables– diced onion and red bell pepper, grated carrots and chopped water chestnuts, cilantro, and green onions.
+The combination of textures, taste, and colors comes together amazingly!
 You can use other vegetables like shallots, ginger, mushrooms, bean sprouts, parsley, and peas.

-• Lettuce– the best lettuce to use are butter lettuce (aka Boston or bib) or red or green leaf.
+• Lettuce– I’ve tested multiple types and recommend butter lettuce (aka Boston or bib) or red or green leaf.
 Romaine lettuce is ok but kind of oversized and iceberg lettuce breaks too easily and makes a mess.

 overhead picture of ingredients